Josh Groban Gets Vulnerable: "I felt like a talentless piece of SH*T!" How He Battled Inner Demons & Found Happiness

 not skeptical because I know how important and truthful it is, but I've always been a little bit of like, I'm not sure that's for me, though, about like the power of now and about like, you know, thinking about,

 you know, stopping in the present.
+And I've read all about

-you know, capturing the moments that you have, but there's always been that nagging thing in me to say, yeah, but there's that thing I got got to chase, or there's that, there's that success I have to go for.
+you know, capturing the moments that you have, but there's always been that nagging thing in me to say, yeah, but there's that thing I got to chase, or there's that, there's that success I have to go for.

+What's the next tour?
+What's the next thing?
 I've never been, it's like the satisfied song in Hamilton, you know, it's like, there's always been that other thing.

-And yet what I was saying to my, to my therapist that really kind of got me emotional was that like at the end of the day, and you realize that
+And yet, what I was saying to my, to my therapist that really kind of got me emotional, was that like at the end of the day, and you realize that what is life but to

 but to capture and bottle the good moments when you can get them and to really stop and to really enjoy those moments because regret is a powerful thing.
+And

 if you move so quickly, and the greatest thing, I mean, truly the gifts that have been given to me by starting at a young age, doing what I love, to be able to travel the world, make music that I love, to meet people from all over the world and all walks of life.

+But the thing that it took from me was a little bit of the slowness of the growth.
 And it was hyperspeed and it was always thinking about what hasn't happened yet or dwelling on what is already dead.

 And there was very little time to think about what's here and very little time to bottle the goodness of what's right here.